Masked Transformer for Electrocardiogram Classification: Related work

 \subsection{Transformer}

-Transformer is an attention-based architecture which rapidly becomes the dominant choice in natural language processing (NLP) since it was proposed \citep{vaswani2017attention, devlin2019bert, radford2018improving}.
-Due to the excellent performance, the filed of CV has also been transformed recently by Transformer \citep{han2022survey, khan2022transformers}.
-Compared to CNN, Transformer can better utilize the global structure of the data and share shape recognition properties of the human visual system \citep{naseer2021intriguing}.
+Transformer is an attention-based architecture which has rapidly become the dominant choice in natural language processing (NLP) since it was proposed \citep{vaswani2017attention, devlin2019bert, radford2018improving}.
+Due to its excellent performance, the field of computer vision (CV) has also been recently transformed by Transformer \citep{han2022survey, khan2022transformers}.
+Compared to CNN, Transformer can better utilize the global structure of the data and share shape recognition capabilities similar to those of the human visual system \citep{naseer2021intriguing}.
 However, CNN still remains the most common architecture for ECG data analysis \citep{somani2021deep}.
-Although some works have made attempts on Transformer-based models, such as BaT \citep{li2021bat} and MaeFE \citep{zhang2022maefe}, the comprehensive evaluation remains lacking and the potential is still not fully realized.
-We will compare the performance of the proposed method with BaT and MaeFE.
+Although some works have explored Transformer on ECG data analysis, such as BaT \citep{li2021bat}, MaeFE \citep{zhang2022maefe} and CRT \citep{zhang2023self}, a comprehensive evaluation remains lacking and the potential of Transformer in this area is not fully realized.
+We will compare the performance of the proposed method with BaT, MaeFE and CRT.